 Personally I would say that it is sure to stop reaching those heights – but it probably does not protect you much from the fall.

 - There are other abilities and spells that improve Fall Damage, which must be used to cover.

 - I don’t think anyone is proposing that the Leap or Pass the Wind spell is used to allow someone to jump down from a great height without taking damage?

-Taken individually the 2x or 3x multipliers do not result, at heights that are probably for a heroic character who are harming themselves.
+Taken individually the 2x or 3x multipliers do not result, at heights that are probably for a heroic dnd character creator who are harming themselves.
 Taken together – they allow a PC to jump onto a ledge or rooftop, but still need to be careful of vertical jumps without a safe landing.
 So yes 4d6 of damage seems reasonable.